Supreme Court of the Netherlands: Authority

 In the Netherlands a case is first heard by one of the ten district courts (rechtbanken).
 Afterwards, either side may appeal to one of the four courts of appeal (gerechtshoven).
 Finally, either party may file a cassation appeal to the Supreme Court.

 Composition

 Justices of the Supreme Court are appointed by royal decree, chosen from a list of three, advised by the House of Representatives on the advice of the Court itself.
 The justices are, like every other judge in the Netherlands, appointed for life, until they retire at their own will or after reaching the age of 70.
 Upon reaching the age of 60, a justice may change status to extraordinary, with the effect that the justice no longer plays a full role at the Court.

 The Supreme Court is divided into four chambers: the first or civil chamber, the second or criminal chamber, the third or tax chamber and the fourth or ombudsman chamber.
 The members of the fourth division are chosen ad hoc, but will include the President of the Court.

 Current justices

-As of April 2024, the first three chambers are composed as follows:
+As of April 2024^{[update]}, the first three chambers are composed as follows: